 At the same time, given the breadth of Brewster's goals and the large number of actions to achieve them, there will be inevitable tensions or conflicts between actions.
 It will be the responsibility of the Select Board and other commissions and committees to strike the necessary balance to resolve those tensions and achieve the community's vision for the future.
-Further, the actions presented in this plan will require discussion among Town decision-makers, residents, and other stakeholders as to how and when specific actions are implemented.
+Further, the actions presented in this plan will require discussion among Town decision-makers and other stakeholders as to how and when specific actions are implemented.
 These discussions will take into account changing circumstances, available Town resources, the regulatory framework, and other conditions and challenges.
-The implementation of many or most actions will require Town Meeting approval.